 Click for Coats for Colorado website

-St. Paul's has supported the Coats for Colorado campaign for six consecutive year.
+St. Paul's has supported the Coats for Colorado campaign for seven year.
 This year the people of St. Paul's supported this effort in two way; both by bringing in coats and by financially donating as well.
-We collected more than 50 coats, and $400 to buy more!
+We collected 74 coats, and nearly $400 to buy more!
 That's a lot of Coloradoans who will be warmer this winter.

 Thank you one and all!